Michiel van den Bos

 Michiel van den Bos (born 23 May 1975), is a Dutch musician and electronic composer.
 He has composed soundtracks for over 20 games including Unreal, Deus Ex, Sonic, and the Age of Wonders series.
-He's also known as M.C.A. in the demoscene and tracker community.
-As indie/alternative DJ he uses the alias Mike Boss.
+He is also known as M.C.A. in the demoscene and tracker community.
+Van den Bos also performs as an indie/alternative DJ under the name Mike Boss.

 Early life

-Michiel van den Bos was born in Rotterdam, Netherlands on 23 May 1975.
+Michiel van den Bos was born in Rotterdam on 23 May 1975.
 He attended the former Caland Lyceum in Rotterdam.
-Ever since he was a young boy he wanted to become a composer and started with the Commodore 64 and the Amiga in the 1980s.
-As a hobby he learned playing the piano and became a self-taught guitarist in bands.
-At the age of 19 his father died and he moved homes 4 times.
+Since childhood, he wanted to become a composer, and he started making music with the Commodore 64 and the Amiga in the 1980s.
+He learned to play piano and guitar as a hobby, and performed as a guitarist in several bands.
+At the age of 19, he experienced some upheaval and moved house four times following the death of his father.

 Career

 1990s

-Since the early 90s, Van den Bos wrote music under the alias MCA of the group Vicious.
+From the early 1990s, Van den Bos composed under the alias MCA, as part of the group 'Vicious'.
 He later transitioned from demoscene composer to writing music for video games.
-He worked full time at a games store and a DVD/Laserdisc store while overcoming the limitations of Impulse Tracker to make soundtracks for Unreal, Unreal Tournament, and Age of Wonders based on textual map descriptions.
-At the time, he had complete creative freedom to compose music for Epic Games' Unreal and Triumph Studios.
+He worked full time at a games store and a DVD/Laserdisc store, while overcoming the limitations of Impulse Tracker, to make soundtracks for Unreal, Unreal Tournament, and Age of Wonders based on textual map descriptions.
+Around this time, he was hired to compose music for Epic Games' Unreal and Triumph Studios and was given complete creative freedom.
 Van den Bos worked closely with Alex Brandon on the Unreal soundtrack and wrote an adaptive score.
-However, for Unreal Tournament they received direction from Cliff Bleszinski and handed in songs.
+However, for Unreal Tournament, they received direction from Cliff Bleszinski, and handed in songs to spec.

 2000s

-Van den Bos composed 4 CD tracks for the original Deus Ex of Ion Storm with the Impulse Tracker in 2000.
-His mother died when he was 25 years old thus he declined making OSTs for Age of Wonders 2 and Age of Wonders: Shadow Magic.
-At 27 he founded his own company and was hired by Triumph Studios to make music for the Overlord series.
-Since 26 March 1999 Van den Bos has posted over 60 tracker music files on the Mod Archive.
+Van den Bos composed four tracks for the original Deus Ex of Ion Storm CD with the Impulse Tracker in 2000.
+He declined an offer to compose OSTs for Age of Wonders 2 and Age of Wonders: Shadow Magic due to the death of his mother.
+At 27, he founded his own company and was then hired by Triumph Studios to make music for the Overlord series.
+Since 26 March 1999, Van den Bos has posted over 60 tracker music files on the Mod Archive.
 The module files are mainly of Unreal, Unreal Tournament and Age of Wonders.

 2010s

-In 2012, Van den Bos collaborated with other composers for One Big Album of which 80% of the proceeds were evenly donated to Starlight Children's Foundation and Save the Children.
+In 2012, Van den Bos collaborated with other composers for One Big Album, a charity album, of which 80% of the proceeds were evenly donated between Starlight Children's Foundation and Save the Children.
 Subsequently, he scored music for various mobile games.
-Most notable are Hardlight's Sonic Jump, Sonic Dash, Sonic Jump Fever Van den Bos returned to the Age of Wonders franchise with Planetfall in 2019.
+Most notable are Hardlight's Sonic Jump, Sonic Dash and Sonic Jump Fever.
+Van den Bos returned to the Age of Wonders franchise with Planetfall in 2019.